Grow Thyself

 Throne

 - Elizabeth I faced constant threats from rivals to the throne, most notably her cousin, Mary, Queen of Scots, who was a Catholic with a claim to the English crown.
-This led to plots and a climate of conspiracy throughout her reign.

 - She also ordered the executions of around 800 Catholic rebels implicated in the 1569 Rising of the North; and had at least 183 Catholics, the majority of whom were Jesuit missionaries, hanged, drawn and quartered as traitors.